cfengine/core/docs/STYLE.md

-Context class expressions should have 2 indents and each context class expression after the first listed within a given promise type should have a blank line preceeding it.
+Context class expressions should have 2 indents and each context class expression after the first listed within a given promise type should have a blank line preceding it.

 This example illustrates the blank line before the second context class expression (solaris) in the files type promise section:
 ```
 bundle agent example
 {